-Covid: Anti-vaxxers 'intimidated' mum and daughter
+Covid: Anti-vax protestors intimidate teen outside jab centre

 - Published

-A 15-year-old girl and her mum say they were "intimidated" by anti-vaxxers outside a Covid vaccination centre.
+A 15-year-old girl and her mum say they were intimidated by anti-vax protestors outside a Covid vaccination centre.

-Grace Baker-Earle, who uses a wheelchair because she developed ME after contracting Covid, was confronted after receiving the jab at the Bayside centre in Cardiff.
+Grace Baker-Earle, who uses a wheelchair after contracting Covid, was confronted after receiving the jab at Cardiff's Bayside mass vaccination centre.

 Her mum Angela said protesters accused her of using Grace "as a lab rat".

-The vaccine has been offered to 12 to 15 year olds in Wales since 4 October.
+The vaccine has been offered to 12 to 15-year-olds in Wales since 4 October.

-Ms Baker-Earle said the confrontation was "just horrible" and "incredibly intimidating" while getting her daughter's wheelchair into her car.
+Ms Baker-Earle said the confrontation was "just horrible" and "incredibly intimidating" while getting her daughter's wheelchair into her car - something she needs to use since developing Myalgic Encephalomyelitis (ME).

 The 44-year-old said a protester claimed it was "ridiculous" to get the jab.